TrinityCore/tc-wiki/database/335/world/skill_perfect_item_template.md

 ## Description of fields

 ### spellId
-The spell id from Spell.dbc that creates the item.
+[Spell ID](/files/DBC/335/spell#id) that creates the item.
 &nbsp;

 ### requiredSpecialization
-The character must have the spell id from Spell.dbc specified here learned to have a chance at triggering the effect.
+The character must have the [Spell ID](/files/DBC/335/spell#id) specified here learned to have a chance at triggering the effect.
 &nbsp;

 ### perfectCreateChance